TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/lora-basics-station/lns.md

 ## Configure Gateway

-Gateway configuration menus differ depending on the manufacturer, but all {{% lbs %}} gateways support the following configuration options.
+All {{% lbs %}} gateways support the following configuration options.
 Consult your gateway documentation for more information about configuring your specific gateway.

 ### LNS Server Address